Top front-end and back-end javascript frameworks

 2. Express JS

-Express.JS is used to create Restful APIs which is useful to accept requests from the frontend and send the appropriate response.
-Express.JS supports Node.js which is one of the best reasons why developers choose to use it.
+Express.JS is used to create Restful APIs, which is useful for accepting requests from the front end and sending the appropriate response.
+Express.JS supports Node.js, which is one of the best reasons developers choose to use it.
 Moreover, debugging becomes faster and helps in finding errors in less time.

 ExpressJS - Pros and Cons - Top JS Framework